dams3/custom-user-kbdLayout/README.md

-Here is my solution to changing the keyboard layout (via xkb configuration) on the fly when you don't have root privileges.
+Here is my solution to changing the keyboard layout (via xkb configuration) when you don't have root privileges.

 Take note that you won't be able to apply your keyboard layout before you log in.
 Also this method won't work properly if you're using wayland (For example switch from GNOME which uses wayland to GNOME-Xorg).